joshnuss/glue/README.md

-# Managing server-side state with React & Phoenix
+# Easy server-side state with React & Phoenix

 React is great at rendering HTML, but sharing state can be tricky.